 In addition to your partners’ information and the ordering flow management, you’ll need to guide your couriers and track their performance.

 The functionality can include:

 - Courier leaderboards for productivity tracking.

 - Calendar management (e. g. close the time if these working hours are full) & others.

 # 4: Metrics 📈

-For the delivery app development, it’s essential to implement features for metrics collecting & analytics.
+For delivery app development, it’s essential to implement features for collecting and analyzing metrics.

 You can track:

 - The overall revenue.